shopware/shopware/src/Docs/_new/4-how-to/170-plugin-migrations.md

 As you might notice, this will bloat the `update` method sooner or later, becoming more and more of a pain to maintain reliably.

-A very common solution to this issue is a database migration system, which the Shopware platform supports out of the box for every plugin.
+A very common solution to this issue is a database migration system, which Shopware 6 supports out of the box for every plugin.

 Here's a brief introduction on how to use `Migrations` in your plugin.